Self-Employed Mortgage topics covered below

 Can day rate contractors get a mortgage?

 As with CIS contractors, there are also lenders out there who will look at the day rate when assessing affordability.
 For instance, rather than going off the figures declared on the end of year tax return.
-Certain lenders will therefore look at day rate x 5 days x a number of weeks (ranging from 41 to 52 weeks depending on the lender).
+Certain lenders will therefore look at day rate x 5 days x the number of weeks (ranging from 41 to 52 weeks depending on the lender).

 With this set up the minimum time contracting tends to be better than that required when assessing as self-employed, with some lenders only requiring 3 months of contracting history (as long as you have 12 months previous employed history in a similar role) – they will likely require 12 months of the contract remaining at the time of application.
-However this can again vary lender to lender.
+However, this can again vary lender to lender.

 When compared to most lenders who would look to have a minimum of 2 years self-assessment tax returns to lend, this could get you on the property ladder much sooner than anticipated.